lilyosah/tech-knowledgebase/Design Patterns.md

 - Should be between 0 and 1, if it's high it should be split into multiple methods

 ###  Open-closed principle (OCP)
+Code should be open for extension but not for source modification

 #### Abstract Factory Pattern
 DRYing out construction in cases where you don't know the type beforehand??